 Cocaine, which is commonly referred to as “coke,” is a powerful stimulant that is highly addictive.
 The high that cocaine produces is powerful but brief, which leads people to use cocaine more frequently and in higher doses as their tolerance grows.
 As they increase their dosage and usage, the risk of overdose also skyrockets.
 A common question surrounding cocaine use is: “How long does coke stay in your system?”
 In this guide, we set out to find the answer to that and other pressing questions surrounding cocaine use.

-A few fast facts about cocaine include:
+Fast facts about cocaine abuse

 - Cocaine is a party drug.
 For this reason, most people try cocaine for the first time in a social setting.